MohAl1/CPSC219/README.md

 # CPSC219
 All required files for demo1 are within the branch "Demo1".

-1. Download all four files: Item.java, Player.java, Location.java and Map.java in the same folder.
+1. Download all four files: Potion.java, Player.java, Location.java and Map.java in the same folder.
 2. Compile all four one at a time using: javac
 3. Run Location.java.